Electricity in the Puget Sound region: Hydroelectric

 Seattle City Light owns considerable infrastructure including the Skagit River Hydroelectric Project and high voltage transmission system.
 Tacoma Power owns Cushman Dam No. 1 and Cushman Dam No. 2 at Lake Cushman in the foothills of the Olympic Mountains.
 There is one coal power plant in the Puget Sound area, Centralia Power Plant, scheduled for shutdown by 2025.
 Packwood Lake Hydroelectric Project is owned by Energy Northwest (formerly Washington Public Power Supply System) which also operates a nuclear reactor in Eastern Washington.
 Snoqualmie Falls Hydroelectric Plant, which came online in 1899, is and the first underground power station in the world, and one of the first to use alternating current and aluminum long-distance transmission wires (to Seattle).
 Smaller hydroelectric facilities include Alder Dam on the Nisqually River, Nooksack Falls Hydroelectric Power Plant, Henry M. Jackson Hydroelectric Project on the Sultan River, Electron Hydroelectric Project on the Puyallup River, and Koma Kulshan Project on Mount Baker.

 Transmission

 Bonneville Power Administration owns a great deal of high-voltage transmission equipment and rights of way in the region.
 The last major transmission line west of the Cascades was built in the 1970s and a proposal to build a new 80 mile 500 kV line between Castle Rock and Troutdale (near Portland) was killed in 2017.

+A major transmission line upgrade project in suburban Seattle is the ongoing Energize Eastside Project.